jrkerns/pylinac/docs/source/general_tips.rst

     pylinac.settings.DICOM_COLORMAP = plt.cm.cool
     pylinac.CBCT.run_demo()

-We can also change other arrays, which currently only means the ``MachineLog`` fluence maps.
+We can also change other arrays, for example the arrays in the `log_analyzer` module.
 Let's change it to the newer, better matplotlib default colormap, viridis:

 .. code-block:: python